Vaccination is the best protection against infections caused by HPVs and their complications.

 Studies are being conducted around the world to evaluate long-term protection.
 If they show that an additional dose is needed to maintain protection, a booster dose will be given to those already vaccinated.

 Some symptoms may be caused by the vaccine, e.g. redness at the injection site.
 Other problems may occur by chance and are not related to the vaccine, e.g. cold, gastro, headache.

 The HPV vaccine is safe.
 Most reactions are harmless and do not last long.

 In most cases

-As for all immunization programs, the monitoring of side effects is done through the Programme de surveillance passive des effets secondaires possiblement reliés à l’immunisation (ESPRI), established by the Ministère de la Santé et des Services sociaux.
+The Ministère de la Santé et des Services sociaux monitors side effects of the HPV vaccine.
+As for all immunization programs, the monitoring of side effects is done through the Programme de surveillance passive des effets secondaires possiblement reliés à l’immunisation (ESPRI).

 Wait 15 minutes before leaving premises where vaccine is received.
 If an allergic reaction occurs, the symptoms will appear a few minutes after the vaccination.